lp2016/learngit/readme.txt

 i am learning haha git
 modify 1
 this is 3line
-create a branch is quick and simple
+create a branch is quick and very simple